 Thank you for your interest in this webinar.
-If you missed the live event, a link to the replay will be posted here soon.
+If you missed the live event, we invite you to watch the replay:

 A May 2020 editorial in The Lancet makes the important point that the COVID-19 pandemic has resulted in cancer care being "deprioritized, delayed", and in some places, discontinued.
 Cancer patients "are facing disruption for all but the most urgent procedures."

 But in truth, clinical teams have scrambled to find ways of continuing to serve their cancer patients, despite the challenges.
 This panel discussion will cover perspectives on how practice patterns have had to change suddenly due to the impact of COVID-19 on cancer care.
 Speakers will offer their views about the long-term impacts in radiation oncology, covering: